Chickpeas lysine-arginine content for herpes management

 Lysine-Arginine Ratio Analysis

-Eating foods with a higher lysine-arginine ratio may help relieve the occurrence and severity of herpes outbreaks.
+Because of this, eating foods that have a high lysine-arginine ratio may help soothe the frequency and severity of herpes outbreaks.

 Because Chickpeas contains much higher levels of arginine than lysine, limiting its consumption is recommended by people who suffer from herpes, as it may trigger outbreaks.